cloud-custodian/cloud-custodian/README.md

 with take on the matched resources, and a mode which controls which how the policy will execute.

-The best getting started guides are the cloud provider specific tutorials
+The best getting started guides are the cloud provider specific tutorials.

  - [AWS Getting Started](https://cloudcustodian.io/docs/aws/gettingstarted.html)
  - [Azure Getting Started](https://cloudcustodian.io/docs/azure/gettingstarted.html)
  - [GCP Getting Started](https://cloudcustodian.io/docs/gcp/gettingstarted.html)